Folkestone Groomers Directory

 Hydrotherapy centres use specialised equipment designed for specific therapeutic goals.
 The type your dog uses depends on their condition and what your vet recommends.

-The underwater treadmill is the most common hydrotherapy tool.
-Your dog walks on a treadmill inside a clear tank that fills with warm water, usually to hip or chest level.
+The canine water treadmill is the most widely used piece of hydrotherapy equipment.
+Your dog walks on a treadmill belt inside a clear tank that fills with warm water, normally to hip or chest depth — controlled precisely by the therapist throughout the session.

-This setup is ideal for gait reeducation, arthritis management, and conditions like degenerative myelopathy where maintaining a walking pattern matters.
-Dogs can see out of the tank, which helps anxious ones settle better than in a pool.
+This equipment is ideal for gait reeducation, arthritis management, and conditions like degenerative myelopathy where keeping a natural walking pattern matters.
+Dogs can see through the tank walls, which helps nervous dogs settle — a benefit pools don't offer.
+Splash Paws in Staplehurst runs two Physio-Tech underwater treadmills.[3]

 Hydrotherapy Pools